-Why Kate Middleton And William Refuse Christmas With The Queen
+Why Kate Middleton And Prince William Refused To Spend Christmas With The Queen

 — #July7th Very Own ♋ (@donfemosty) December 22, 2016

-It’s not that William and his wife question the Queen’s affection for her grandchildren though.
+It’s not that William and his wife question the Queen’s affection for her grandchildren, though.
 It’s just that a Middleton Christmas is a whole lot more fun than the holiday at Sandringham!

 Kate’s sister, Pippa Middleton, has described her family’s Christmas as magical, and “blissfully calm,” and according to parenting expert Lisa Clegg, that’s exactly what Kate and William’s children need right now.
 They are acting on their “desire to put Charlotte and George first,” says Clegg.